 This year, Women of Achievement for the 36th time will call remarkable women to the stage to be cheered as their stories are told.
 Once again, each will be given a custom-designed glazed plate by Memphis potter Katie Dann, daughter of Mimi Dann, who shaped, glazed, and fired the special plates for our first 25 years.
 Each honoree will also receive a copy of the essay recounting her achievement.

-Since March 1984, the coalition of as many as 35 different and diverse organizations has honored over 247 individuals and two groups.
+Since March 1984, the coalition of as many as 35 different and diverse organizations has honored 257 individual women and two groups, the Yellow Fever martyrs and local suffragists.
 The coalition solicits nominations from across the community in the areas of Initiative, Heroism, Determination, Courage, Vision and Steadfastness as well as for women from the past, Heritage.
 Then Women of Achievement members form seven committees to review nominations and select three finalists for each category.
 From those, category chairpersons and officers make final selections of honorees to be saluted in March.

 In addition to Jeanne, Judy, and Deborah, the original steering committee that founded Women of Achievement included Beverly Booth Owen, Berkley Davis, Isha Echols, Judy Higbee, Patricia Howard, Mina Johnson, Happy Jones, Shirley Lupfer, Linda Pelts, Jane Sorin, Judy Wimmer and Carol Lynn Yellin.